pganalyze/pganalyze-docs/explain/basics-of-postgres-query-planning.md

 This indicates that Postgres will perform an **[Index Scan](/docs/explain/scan-nodes/index-scan)** in order to retrieve the requested data.
 Postgres expects that this will return a single row.
 Note that this only represents the query plan, and doesn't tell us anything about the actual query execution.

-Its often useful to utilize additional options for `EXPLAIN`, in particular the `ANALYZE` option, which shows you details about the actual query execution, and the `BUFFERS` option, showing you details on how much data is being loaded from disk and the Postgres shared buffer cache:
+It's often useful to utilize additional options for `EXPLAIN`, in particular the `ANALYZE` option, which shows you details about the actual query execution, and the `BUFFERS` option, showing you details on how much data is being loaded from disk and the Postgres shared buffer cache:

 ```sql
 EXPLAIN (ANALYZE, BUFFERS) SELECT * FROM databases WHERE id = 1;